 When it comes to evaluating hitters, do you consider being too consistent a problem?
 Some people must, because Arenado has been slipping into the second round of certain drafts this year.
 But take a look at what he’s done over the past five years in terms of his average offensive line: .300 AVG, 40 HR, 104 R, 124 RBI, 3 SB.
 Again, that’s Nolan Arenado’s average season.
 Over the past five years.
 During that span his 621 total RBI are first in all of baseball by a huge margin–Edwin Encarnacion is second with just 538 RBI.
 He’s also 2nd in home runs, 12th in batting average, and 4th in runs scored during that span.
 Oh, and he’s just 28 years old.
 All this to say: don’t overthink it.
 Nolan Arenado is the #1 third baseman, and a surefire first-rounder.

 Anthony Rendon once said that baseball is “too long and boring.”
 I imagine that, when you’re as good at something as Rendon is at baseball, it’s understandable to feel that way.
 Unfortunately, I will literally never know.
 The amazing thing about Rendon is that he finds ways to get a little bit better every single year.
 In 2017 he knocked five percentage points off his strikeout rate.
 In 2018 he began hitting more line drives.
 And in 2019 he pushed his power output to new heights, posting a career-best hard-hit rate (46.6%) and barrel rate (12%).
 The only area he really has left to improve in is health–he’s played in over 150 games just twice in the last six years.
-If he manages to stay on the field, there’s a very real chance that he could surpass last year’s .413 wOBA–especially now that he’ll be hitting behind the greatest hitter on the planet in Los Angeles.
+In a short season, it would seem he has a better chance of staying on the field all year, which would give him a very real chance at surpassing last year’s .413 wOBA–especially now that he’ll be hitting behind the greatest hitter on the planet in Los Angeles.